atatarenko/feeds-crawler/README.md

 Or install it yourself as:

-    $ gem install feed-crawler
+    $ gem install feeds-crawler

 ## Usage

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/andrey17076/feed-crawler.
+Bug reports and pull requests are welcome on GitHub at https://github.com/andrey17076/feeds-crawler.

 ## License